DaniXmir/GlassVr/README.md

 		 "steamvr" : {
 			"activateMultipleDrivers" : true
 		 }
+3. weird flickering/objects not rendering in some games? specifically godot XR? set IPD to be greater than 0

 # QNA
 1. will this work with my (insert company name here aka, viture, xreal etc) glasses?